-My work is now composed of both handbuilding and integrated wheel thrown pieces using stoneware and porcelain clay.
+Inspiration comes from looking at other artits's work and nature.
 Glazing is kept to a minimum in order to appreciate the natural feel and texture of the clay which at times is highly burnished and smoke fired; at other times with minimal glazing and oxides.
 My passion is the work of Mata Ortiz handbuiding and aztec designs and this is what I am working towards.

 I prefer rounded, natural shapesof nature, with landscape reflexions which can be achieved with smoke, horsehair and saggar firings.
 This sits well when using teracotta or unglazed stoneware.